Meet the TeacherMs. Carrie A. Chester

 Before teaching at Burns Park Elementary, I co-founded and worked as the Director of Education and Outreach and, subsequently, as the Director of Communications, for the Sphinx Organization, a non-profit organization that works to promote classical music in underserved communities.

 Having previously completed my undergraduate degree in a self-designed concentration in Multicultural Studies at the University of Michigan, I left Sphinx in 2002 in pursuit of a teaching certificate and master's degree in elementary education at U of M. While completing my degree, I fulfilled my student teaching requirements in a third grade classroom at MacDowell Elementary in Detroit.

 A native of Pittsburgh, Pennsylvania, I have lived in the Ann Arbor area for over twenty years.
-I have a son, Noah, who attended Burns Park Elementary, Tappan Middle, and Community High Schools in Ann Arbor and is now a sophomore at the University of Michigan.
+I have a son, Noah, who attended Burns Park Elementary, Tappan Middle, and Community High Schools in Ann Arbor and is now a junior at the University of Michigan.
 In my spare time, I enjoy reading, gardening, going to garage sales, frequenting local eateries, going for bike rides, and watching U of M and Pittsburgh sports.
 Go Blue!
 Go Steelers, Pens, and Pirates!During my tenure at Burns Park, I have taught 2nd, 3rd, and 4th grades as well as a 2/3 split.
 I have authored reading, writing and math curricular materials for Burns Park Elementary and AAPS.
 I have also acted as a mentor for EMU/UofM student teachers and new AAPS teachers as well as served on the Equity, School Improvement, and Responsive Classroom Teams.I am an enthusiastic and motivated member of the staff and look forward to working with you to make your child’s elementary experience productive and fun!It's my job to surround (kids) with the best role models;

 authors to whom they can apprentice themselves,